 Wu Style Tai Chi

-There are two Wu styles (often referred to as Wu and Wuu).
+There are two Wu styles (often referred to as Wu and Wuu/Hao).
 They are quite different but, due to the ambiguity of the English language on tones and such points, we group them together for easy reference - we hope.
 Here are two styles often prized for their practicality, medical benefits, ease of performance and generally high degree of concentration and control.

 Click on pictures to see bigger versions